It’s the first 3.14 release candidate!

 Python install manager

-The installer we offer for Windows is being replaced by our new install manager, which can be installed from the Windows Store or our FTP page.
+The installer we offer for Windows is being replaced by our new install manager, which can be installed from the Windows Store or from its download page.
 See our documentation for more information.
 The JSON file available for download below contains the list of all the installable packages available as part of this release, including file URLs and hashes, but is not required to install the latest release.
 The traditional installer will remain available throughout the 3.14 and 3.15 releases.

 More resources